-It is worth to remind that this whole approach is applicable for either a moment of a force about an axis of for a couple.
-In addition, equation (2.14) is equivalent to the magnitude of the moment calculated by equations (2.6) and (2.9).
+Recall that this whole approach is applicable for either a moment of a force about an axis or for a couple.
+In addition, Equation (2.14) is equivalent to the magnitude of the moment calculated by Equations (2.6) and (2.9).

-The vector components of MO are visualized in figure 2.23 below.